naiem-reza/SBA-with-GCPs/README.md

 - Lib : inclode Objective function, Jacobians and functions that read initial IOPs, EOPs and etc.
 - Sparse_BA : inclode main code that implementation BA

-Its not package, easy to use just update data folder and run Sparse_BA.py.
+Its not package, easy to use, just update data folder and run Sparse_BA.py.

 ## Results